 - Tuesday is – Pasta day cause my kids love pasta – so it’s some kinda pasta like meatballs, mushrooms, veggies (see my pasta recipes here)

-- Wednesday is often – Asian food – so I make either Noodle, Japanese Teriyaki chicken, Thai Veggie Curry, Indian food etc.
+- Wednesday is often – Asian food – so I make either noodles, Japanese teriyaki chicken, Thai veggie curry, Indian food, etc.

 - Thursday is hummus day!!
 Yep, my family loves hummus so we have to have hummus once a week.
 We throw in some Falafel too! (see Middle Eastern recipes here)

-Then we moved on to Ingredients – So we’d pick a special veggie that the kids got to choose.
+Then we moved on to Ingredients – so we’d pick a special veggie that the kids got to choose.
+Parsnip, radish.

-- Saturday is ‘leftover day’ – we always have left over from Fridays.
+- Saturday is ‘leftover day’ – we always have leftovers from Fridays.
 It’s also my way to teach kids to appreciate food and not waste food.